Once in a blue stream: Detection of recent star formation in the NGC 7241 stellar stream with MEGARA: Acknowledgements

 \section{Acknowledgements}

 We thanks to Tobias Buck for a fruitful discussion about blue stellar streams in cosmological simulations.
+We also thanks to the referee for very constructive comments which helped to improve this manuscript.
 DMD acknowledges financial support from the Talentia Senior Program (through the incentive ASE-136) from Secretar\'\i a General de Universidades, Investigaci\'{o}n y Tecnolog\'\i a, de la Junta de Andaluc\'\i a.
 DMD acknowledge funding from the State Agency for Research of the Spanish MCIU through the ``Center of Excellence Severo Ochoa" award to the Instituto de Astrof{\'i}sica de Andaluc{\'i}a (SEV-2017-0709) and project (PDI2020-114581GB-C21/ AEI / 10.13039/501100011033).
-MAGF acknowledges financial support from the MICINN project PID2020-114581GB-C22 grant (Spain).
 SRF acknowledge financial support from the Spanish Ministry of Economy and Competitiveness (MINECO) under grant number AYA2016-75808-R, AYA2017-90589-REDT and S2018/NMT-429, and from the CAM-UCM under grant number PR65/19-22462.
 SRF acknowledges support from a Spanish postdoctoral fellowship, under grant number 2017-T2/TIC-5592.
+MAGF acknowledges financial support from the MICINN project PID2020-114581GB-C22 grant (Spain).
 MA acknowledge the financial support from the European Union - NextGenerationEU and the Spanish Ministry of Science and Innovation through the Recovery and Resilience Facility project J-CAVA.
 JG thanks support from the project AYA2018-RTI-096188-b-i00.
 JIP acknowledges finantial support from projects Estallidos6 AYA2016-79724-C4 (Spanish Ministerio de Econom\'{\i}a y Competitividad), Estallidos7 PID2019-107408GB-C44 (Spanish Ministerio de Ciencia e Innovaci\'{o}n) and grant P18-FR-2664 (Junta de Andaluc\'{\i}a).

 Based on observations made with the Gran Telescopio Canarias (GTC), installed at the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrofísica de Canarias, in the island of La Palma.
 MEGARA has been built by a Consortium led by the Universidad Complutense de Madrid (Spain) and that also includes the Instituto de Astrofísica, Óptica y Electrónica (Mexico), Instituto de Astrofísica de Andalucía (CSIC, Spain) and the Universidad Politécnica de Madrid (Spain).
 MEGARA is funded by the Consortium institutions, GRANTECAN S.A. and European Regional Development Funds (ERDF), through Programa Operativo Canarias FEDER 2014-2020.
 This publication is based on observations made on the island of La Palma with the Italian Telescopio Nazionale {\it Galileo}, which is operated by the Fundaci\'on Galileo Galilei-INAF (Istituto Nazionaledi Astrofisica) and is located in the Spanish Observatorio of the Roque de Los Muchachos of the Instituto de Astrof\'isica de Canarias.